Entresto (Sacubitril And Valsartan)

 What Is Entresto Used For?

-Entresto is a prescription medication specifically designed to treat a certain type of heart failure in adults.
-It has been clinically proven to reduce the risk of heart-related deaths and hospitalizations due to heart failure.
+Entresto is a medication used to manage heart failure in adults, helping to lower the risk of cardiovascular-related deaths and hospitalizations due to heart failure.

 Primary Uses